Bispectrum-window convolution via Hankel transform: Results

 \subsection{Recovering bias parameters from the N-body measurements}

-We consider now {\em independent fits} to the N-body simulations of the theoretical model with each of the convolution methods in order to asses their effect on the recovered bias parameters.
+We consider now {\em independent fits} to the N-body simulations of the theoretical model with each of the convolution methods in order to assess their effect on the recovered bias parameters.
 Again we fit individually all distinct realisations according to the likelihood function described in eq.s~\eqref{eq:likelihoodA} and \eqref{eq:likelihoodB}.

-The sphere measurements from the 298 Minerva simulations correspond to a more realistic test since the total volume, of about $100\cGpc$, is roughly 1/4 of the blinded challenge volume presented in \cite{NishimichiEtAl2020} and approximately 10 times the volume of the largest redshift bin of Euclid survey considered in the forecasts of \cite{EuclidIST:F2019}.
-As it can be seen from the bottom panel of figure \ref{fig:first_tris_s2}, both unconvolved and window-convolved prediction agree with the data within 1$\sigma$ of the Minerva measurements.
+The sphere measurements from the 298 Minerva simulations correspond to a more realistic test since the total volume, of about $100\cGpc$, is roughly 1/6 of the blinded challenge volume presented in \cite{NishimichiEtAl2020} and approximately 6 times the volume of the largest redshift bin of Euclid survey (the $(z_\mathrm{min}, z_\mathrm{max}) = (1.5,1.8)$ redshift bin which total volume is $16.22 \cGpc$) considered in the forecasts of \cite{EuclidIST:F2019}.
+As it can be seen from the bottom panel of figure \ref{fig:first_tris_s2}, both the unconvolved and window-convolved prediction agree with the data within 1$\sigma$ of the Minerva measurements.
 Still, a small systematic effect distributed over a large number of data-points can affect the determination of cosmological parameters.

 The posteriors for the bias parameters are shown in figure \ref{fig:contour_s2}.
 The figure provides the 1-$\sigma$ constraints as a function of the largest side of the triangle on the left panels while the top-right panel shows the marginalised 2-parameters contours at $k_{\rm max}=0.09\kMpc$.
-Finally, the bottom-left shows the posterior-averaged, reduced $\chi^2$ as a function of $k_{\rm max}$, compared with the 95\% C.L. interval shown as a gray band.
+Finally, the bottom-left panel shows the posterior-averaged, reduced chi-square $\langle \chi_\nu^2 \rangle$ as a function of $k_{\rm max}$, compared with the 95\% C.L. interval shown as a gray band.
 The larger constraints from the Minerva sphere analysis with respect to the Minerva box analysis are simply due to the difference in volume, which a ratio of roughly a factor of 8.
 All constraints are marginalised over the shot-noise parameters that we are not showing for clarity.